Conserving and educating

 In 2011, the World Congress was held in Rio De Janeiro, Brazil followed by Havana, Cuba in 2013.
 In 2015 it was held in Shanghai, China, and in 2017 Cleveland, Ohio, USA.
 In 2019 it was held in Buenos Aires.

-The next Congress is being planned for Singapore in 2021.
-The program will include events in the Philippines and Penang, Malaysia.
-However, this might depend on international travel restrictions being lifted.
+The next Congress had been planned for Singapore in 2021.
+The program would have included events in the Philippines and Penang, Malaysia.
+However, the event was cancelled due to the coronavirus.

 Discover more about the Society